 - 1/4 teaspoon freshly ground black pepper

-- 1 cup plus 2 to 4 tablespoons vegetable stock, chicken stock or broth
+- 1 cup plus 2 to 4 tablespoons low-sodium vegetable or chicken stock

 - 1 cup dry white wine